Profit margin

-Profit margin, sometimes referred to as Accountability Margin, is a financial ratio that measures the percentage of profit earned by a company in relation to its revenue.
+Profit margin is a financial ratio that measures the percentage of profit earned by a company in relation to its revenue.
 Expressed as a percentage, it indicates how much profit the company makes for every dollar of revenue generated.
 Profit margin is important because this percentage provides a comprehensive picture of the operating efficiency of a business or an industry.
 All margin changes provide useful indicators for assessing growth potential, investment viability and the financial stability of a company relative to its competitors.
 Maintaining a healthy profit margin will help to ensure the financial success of a business, which will improve its ability to obtain loans.

 It is calculated by finding the profit as a percentage of the revenue.